 Making new memories for memoirs to come

-Last night I took my mum to see a Dire Straits tribute band.
-Spanish singers who created an incredible evocative scene with haunting notes had us transfixed for over 2 hours.
+A couple of years ago I took my mum to see a Dire Straits tribute band.
+A group of Spanish singers created an incredible evocative scene with haunting notes that had us transfixed for over 2 hours.

-I’ve been taking my mum to concerts for just a year.
-I want to create memories for us both.
+I had been taking my mum to concerts for just a few years.
+I wanted to create memories for us both.
 I want to etch these precious moments and experiences deep into my heart.

 Bring the present and past together

-As they played I closed my eyes and was back at the NEC in Birmingham seeing them for the first time.
+As the Dire Straights tribute played I closed my eyes and was back at the NEC in Birmingham seeing the real band for the first time.
 It was a time when not a week went by when I wasn’t at a concert or planning to go and see a band.
 Music was a massive part of my life.